 The chief executive is responsible for implementing the Basic Law, signing bills and budgets, promulgating laws - declaring them as in effect - and issuing executive orders.

-It also has a two-tiered semi-representative system of government: the law-making Legislative Council and district councils, as well as an independent judiciary.
+The city also has a two-tiered semi-representative system of government: the law-making Legislative Council and district councils, as well as an independent judiciary.

 How is Hong Kong's chief executive chosen?

-The chief executive must be formally appointed to the role by the central Chinese government.
+After the election, the chief executive must be formally appointed to the role by the central Chinese government.

 The Basic Law states that the "ultimate aim" is for the chief executive to be selected by "universal suffrage upon nomination by a broadly representative nominating committee".